opensearch-project/documentation-website/_query-dsl/geo-and-xy/geoshape.md

 Note that when you indexed the geopoints, you specified their coordinates in `"latitude, longitude"` format.
 When you search for matching documents, the coordinate array is in `[longitude, latitude]` format.
 Thus, document 1 is returned in the results but document 2 is not.

-## Request fields
+## Parameters

-Geoshape queries accept the following fields.
+Geoshape queries accept the following parameters.

 Field | Data type | Description
 :--- | :--- | :---